-Summary: The bible is a rich treasure trove of God’s wisdom and revelation.
+- Summary: The bible is a rich treasure trove of God’s wisdom and revelation.
 The prophet Isaiah called it His “report” and lamented people’s failure to believe it.
 In this sermon we will look at some key biblical issues, and we'll ask, “Whose report will you believe?
 Almighty God's report or the contrary opinions of man?”

 Isaiah 53:1, KJV Who hath believed our report? and to whom is the arm of the LORD revealed?

-•• And that remains a problem right up into our 21st century.
+- •• And that remains a problem right up into our 21st century.
 All kinds of “faiths” and belief systems abound.
-But that which will change your life for both time and eternity is believing God’s“report”, as revealed in Scriptures such as Isaiah 53 and throughout the bible.
+But that which will change your life for both time and eternity is believing God’s “report” in Scriptures such as Isaiah 53 (nicknamed "the 5th Gospel") and throughout the bible.

 2 Peter 1:20-21 Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation.
 For prophecy never had its origin in the will of man, but men spoke from God as they were carried along by the Holy Spirit.

-•• The bible contains God’s “report”, God's multiple revelations to us, concerning which Isaiah asked the timeless question: “Who hath believed [God's] report?”
+- •• The bible contains God’s “report”, God's multiple revelations to us, concerning which Isaiah asked the timeless question: “Who hath believed [God's] report?”
 Every of us must answer that question personally: Whose report will you believe?"

 • Salvation in Jesus Christ